irawinder/MaritimeDSS/README.md

 # MaritimeDSS
-MaritimeDSS is a front end environment to support utilization of the "MOSES" simulation built by Shinnosuke Wanaka located at https://github.com/swanaka/ship-simulation
+MaritimeDSS is a front end environment to explore pre-calculated results of the "MOSES" simulation built by Shinnosuke Wanaka located at https://github.com/swanaka/ship-simulation

 ## How to Use